faroub/TahakomAVRLib/README.md

 The library is composed of several classes that abstract the internal elements of a microcontroller and some external components that when hooked up to the chip can perform some actions.

-These classes implement the different functionalities and are classified into:
+These classes implement all functionalities and are organized into the namespaces:

 * core
-* input/output
+* io (input/output)
 * or components

 Several [Applications](#applications) and [Projects](#projects) are implemented in order to demonstrate the library usage.